 Rosie Jones & Joan Cook Memorial Bursary

-In 1996 the above bursary was established by the Victoria Black People's Society (through the work of Jesse Dillard) to provide financial assistance for students at Camosun with a heritage background.
+In 1996 the above bursary was established by the Victoria Black People's Society (through the work of Jesse Dillard, the then President of the Society) to provide financial assistance for students at Camosun with a heritage background.
 The Bursary was named to honour:

 Rosie Jones, a young woman who was adopted as an infant from Jamaica and died of a seizure.
 Rosie had an incredible disposition and is remembered lovingly as a vibrant young lady who lived life to the fullest, participating in sports, academics, her church and choir.

 Joan Cook, a much admired teacher at Glenlyon Norfolk School with great loyalty to her students.
 She possessed an all-engaging smile and participated in many sports activities.